-- We are developing simufilam, a proprietary drug candidate to treat Alzheimer's disease. - In 2H:2021, we initiated a Phase 3 clinical program with simufilam. - SavaDx, our blood-based investigational diagnostic candidate, is in early-stage development.
+- We are developing simufilam, a proprietary drug candidate to treat Alzheimer's disease. - Simufilam is Phase 3 ready in 2021. - SavaDx, our blood-based investigational diagnostic candidate, is in early-stage development.

 Meet the Team

 Remi Barbier - Chairman, President & CEO